openremote/documentation/docs/user-guide/gateways-and-devices/auto-provisioning.md

 Client certificate generation is done using standard tooling e.g. openssl:

 1. A unique client private key and X.509 certificate should be generated with the client’s unique ID stored in the CN attribute of the certificate.
-1. The certificate should then be signed by an intermediate CA (can be self signed or signed by a CA)
+1. The certificate should then be signed by an intermediate CA (can be self-signed or signed by a CA)
 1. The intermediate CA certificate is then uploaded into OpenRemote within a Realm config instance

-When the client publishes its’ certificate to OpenRemote it must be in the PEM format.
+When the client publishes its certificate to OpenRemote it must be in the PEM format.
 Client certificate generation can take place within the manufacturing environment without any external dependencies.

 :::note